 - Airport pick-up on arrival in Bangkok on the tour start date, between 6am and 8pm

 - Two nights bed and breakfast accommodation in Bangkok

 - In-depth orientation on the first morning in Bangkok

 - Guided city tour of some of Bangkok's best landmarks (The grand palace is not included)

 - Train or private coach transfer to Surin

-- All ground transportation in Bangkok and Siem Reap (not including international flights)
+- All ground transportation for tour related activities in Bangkok, Surin and Siem Reap (not including international flights)

 - Two nights hotel accommodation in a central Surin hotel including breakfast

-- Four nights shared accommodation in a tradtional homestay when volunteering at the elephant village
+- Four nights shared accommodation in a traditional homestay when volunteering at the elephant village

 - All activities whilst at the elephant village including daily tasks with the elephants, farming, redevelopment, water activities and lots more